 If you have not been keeping up with your tire rotation schedule, you may need to replace your tires sooner than expected.
 On front-wheel-drive cars, the front tires are responsible for most of the acceleration, braking, and steering and will wear faster than the rear tires.
 If your car is out of alignment, your tires may also wear faster on one edge.

 Beware of buying used tires.
 They may be cheaper, but you will not know its history.
 You don’t know whether the previous owner likes to home in on the potholes in the road or has driven over one too many curbs.

 Yes, tires are expensive.
 While we would prefer to drive until the steel belts are showing, that isn’t worth the risk of one of your tires failing in rush hour traffic.

-As you are driving down the road, the contact patch of most passenger tires are about the size of your hand.
+As you are driving down the road, the contact patch of most passenger tires is about the size of your hand.
 And those tires need to hold up the weight of your car and the forces of bringing your car to a stop from 65+ mph.
-Knowing this, any extra 1/32″ of tread available to stop your two ton car in a panic situation counts.
+Knowing this, any extra 1/32″ of tread available to stop your two-ton car in a panic situation counts.

 When was the last time you checked the condition and air pressure of your tires?